Links

 2022-10-07

 First I have a whole collection of maps.
 There’s a map to show where in the world Wikipedia edits are coming from.
 There’s a map that shows all the different kinds of planning boundaries that overlap the in Britain.
 There’s an incredibly detailed weather map.
 Finally, here’s a whole series of maps that examine how much various governments fudged their COVID-19 infection, hospitalisation, and mortality rates.
-There are a couple of websites about making websites to share.

 Links, August 2022